ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+For dunt in the eye*, avoid rubbing; d*?h
+?Water into them ; remove citidera with the
-oml point of a lead pencil.
+rooml point of a lead pencil.
 Ilemote insect* from the ear by tepid wa­
 ter; never put a hard instrument into the ear.
 If an artery is cut. compre? above tho